Clady River

-The River Clady is a mid-scale river in County Londonderry, Northern Ireland, a tributary of the Lower Bann.
-It starts on Carntogher Mountain and its upper stretch from the Source to Upperlands is well known as the Knockoneil River Upperlands on its The Clady River.
+The River Clady is a mid-scale river in County Londonderry, Northern Ireland.
+It is a tributary of the Lower Bann.
+It starts on Carntogher Mountain and its upper stretch from the source to Upperlands is known as the Knockoneil River.
+From Upperlands onward it becomes The Clady River.
+Despite being the main river it is considerably shorter than both its primary tributary the Knockoneil and its secondary tributary the Grillagh.

 Course

-The river starts near Culnady when the Grillagh River and the Knockoneil River merge at the joinings.
+The river starts near Culnady where the Grillagh River and the Knockoneil River merge.
 The main river flows onwards from here for some miles and this area often floods during peak flows.
-The river now flows in silence under Eden Bridge and on through Greenlough, over the weir and past the Clady Clubhouse then through Inishrush under the wee Footstick and then into Clady itself, It flows over Lagans mill weir down the rocky gorge like riverbed under the Old Clady Bridge, and then settles as it approaches the Glenone Bridge, where the water is 40 foot+ until it meets the River Bann.
+The river now flows in silence under Eden Bridge and on through Greenlough, over the weir and past the Clady Clubhouse then through Inishrush under the wee Footstick and then into Clady itself, It flows over Lagans Mill weir down the rocky gorge like riverbed under the Old Clady Bridge, and then settles as it approaches the Glenone Bridge, where the water is 40 foot+ until it meets the River Bann.

 The river is of medium scale, and it is measured at Glenone Bridge, an old Victorian bridge under which the river flows before it empties into the Lower Bann.
 During a flood, it can turn from a quiet trickle to a torrent within a few hours of heavy rain; this led to the drowning of Robert Reid and Agnes Henry in the 1920s when they went over the Clady bridge.